QasimKhan5x/image-search-analysis/m1_reverse_image_search/server/README.md

     pip install -r requirements.txt

-Create `./static/images` and place all your images in that folder.
+Create `./static/images` and place all your images in that directory.

-In this folder, open terminal and run
+In the current directory, open terminal and run

     uvicorn main:app --reload